Are you a mom who’s super busy with life and family, but secretly wants to pursue a passion, talent or business idea?

 You’d be surprised how supportive your family can be, and how they are sometimes just the perfect people in your life to help you in your passion.

 My Passion Project is this blog.
 I LOVE writing and sharing what I’m learning about raising and family and becoming the best version of myself.
 FamilyFelicity.com is growing and growing and I couldn’t be more thrilled.

 The best part is, it’s really a family project!
 My husband how’s a genius tech and online marketing Pro helps me with all my tech and advertising stuff.
-And my oldest daughter who is an AMAZING artist is working on some graphics and products that will be offered in our store later this year.

 I’ll be honest, I started this blog a few years ago all on my own.
 That was my choice and a result of my own insecurities.
 Once I got out of my feelings, and let other people into my project – things began to soar.

 Maybe your husband isn’t supportive of your passion or your children are too little to understand.